ethereum/ethereum-org-website/src/content/developers/docs/smart-contracts/testing/index.md

 #### Static analysis

-Static analysis examines the source code or bytecode of a smart contract before execution.
-This means you can debug contract code without actually running the program.
-Static analyzers can detect common vulnerabilities in Ethereum smart contracts and aid compliance with best practices.
+As the name suggests, static analysis examines the source code or bytecode of a smart contract **statically**, meaning it doesn't have to execute the program to find bugs.
+Instead, static analysis tools perform analysis on low-level representations of a smart contract's internal operations, such as a [control flow graph](https://en.wikipedia.org/wiki/Control-flow_graph).
+In most cases, static analyzers can observe feasible execution paths in Solidity source code and identify operations that violate security properties.

 #### Dynamic analysis

-Dynamic analysis techniques require executing the smart contract in a runtime environment to identify issues in your code.
-Dynamic code analyzers observe contract behaviors during execution and generate a detailed report of identified vulnerabilities and property violations.
+Dynamic analysis techniques (e.g., symbolic execution) execute a smart contract in an emulated runtime environment to identify issues in the code.
+These tools work by sending transactions that call functions in the target contract with either concrete or symbolic input values.
+If the smart contract enters an error state (e.g., one where an assertion fails), the problem is flagged and inputs that results in that state generated for evaluation.

-Fuzzing is an example of a dynamic analysis technique for testing contracts.
-During fuzz testing, a fuzzer feeds your smart contract with malformed and invalid data and monitors how the contract responds to those inputs.

-Like any program, smart contracts rely on inputs provided by users to execute functions.
-And, while we assume users will provide correct inputs, this may not always be the case.

-In some cases, sending incorrect input values to a smart contract can cause resource leaks, crashes, or worse, lead to unintended code execution.
-Fuzzing campaigns identify such problems beforehand, allowing you to eliminate the vulnerability.
+An example of a dynamic analysis technique is fuzzing, which involves invoking a smart contrat's functions using malformed and invalid data as inputs and observing how the contract responds to those inputs.
+While we assume users will provide correct inputs when calling functions, this may not always be the case.
+Unexpected input values sent to a smart contract can cause resource leaks, crashes, or worse, lead to unintended code execution; hence, fuzzing smart contracts to detect such problems in advance is ideal.

 ## Manual testing for smart contracts {#manual-testing-for-smart-contracts}